About this Project:

 You can help with this project by letting me know if you are able to share photos or stories about any of the Arenzville veterans.
 (Please recongize that I have chosen to limit the scope of the project to only persons who lived in the Arenzville community, either at the time or their service or later.)

 If you have photos of an Arenzville veteran, particularly a photo of the person in uniform, and if you can grant permission for the photo to be shared, I would be grateful to have a copy.
 You can either mail me a copy of the photo or send me a scanned image of the photo by email.
 If you are scanning the photo, please use scanner settings for high quality (this is usually a setting of 300 dpi for the resolution).
-Email the photo to me at webmaster (at) burgoo.org, or send it to me on a disk.
+Email the photo to me at bunnytel (at) gmail.com, or send it to me on a disk.
 (Please write me to ask for a mailing address.)

 I would also be grateful to be contacted with corrections or additions in the names of Arenzville men and women listed on this site.
 Since I no longer live in the village, I rely on those from the community to help me keep the lists accurate and up to date.